 - In the event of inclement weather, follow the sport specific instruction below.
 To view our general SSC foul weather policy click here.

 - It is recognized that incidental contact between players is inevitable – however, all players should go out of their way to avoid creating unsafe play.

 - Any unsportsmanlike conduct may result in immediate expulsion from the league.
 This includes, physical or rough play, verbal abuse, damage to facility property and/or loss of facility permit.
 Fighting will result in immediate expulsion from the league.
 To view our Unsportsmanlike Conduct policy click here.

 - Drinking alcoholic beverages, use of drugs and smoking at your game site before, during, or after your game is strictly prohibited.
 Offenders will be asked to leave the league without refund.
 No Exceptions.

 Game Coordinator (GC) On-site SSC Staff

 - A GC presence is dependent on sport, season, and/or facility locations.
 They are not referees, as all games are self-officiated.
 They are on-site to be a neutral supporter of both teams, clarify rules, manage equipment, start/stop games, and to inform players of league news.

-- Event Coordinator may stop a game before the full time has expired due to overly aggressive play, persistent unsportsmanlike conduct or a general violation of the rules of the game.
+- Game Coordinators may stop a game before the full time has expired due to overly aggressive play, persistent unsportsmanlike conduct or a general violation of the rules of the game.